Descanonge/tomate/doc/source/accessor.rst

 The afore-mentioned methods are also available in the keyring.

-Nearly all functions work as well for normal keys as for variable keys, though slices of strings miss some functionalites, and are to be avoided.
+Nearly all functions work as well for normal keys as for variable keys, though slices of strings can miss some functionalites, and are to be avoided.

+.. currentmodule :: data_loader

 Accessors
 ---------